The Secret to Changing a Habit

 Think outcomes, not goals.

-That is your key to changing your habits.
+That is the key to changing your habits.